Complex Adaptive Systems, Master's Programme

 A dynamic and engaging community

-The content of the programme is closely connected to the research on genetics and turbulence, information theory, and adaptive systems and robotics performed at Chalmers University of Technology and the University of Gothenburg.
+The content of the programme is closely connected to the research on machine learning, genetics and turbulence, information theory, and adaptive systems and robotics performed at Chalmers University of Technology and the University of Gothenburg.
 There is also a lively exchange with international research groups and regular guest lectures on current research that is often directly related to the course material.
-You will also have the opportunity to participate in a student project activity with the Fraunhofer-Chalmers Research Centre for Industrial Mathematics.

 Programme structure and content

 The first year provides foundational knowledge of complex systems, and provides you the opportunity to design your education according to your own interests.
-The Complex Systems Seminar course runs throughout the first year.
-The first semester has four core courses:
+The first semester contains four recommended courses:

 - Neural Networks